 Here, the Welfare Theorems do not directly apply, since caring involves an externality component.
 Two points should however be remembered.
-First, any allocation that is Pareto efficient for caring preferences is also Pareto efficient for the egotistic preferences u^a and u^b .
+First, any allocation that is Pareto efficient for caring preferences is also Pareto efficient for the egotistic preferences $u^a$ and $u^b$ .
 This implies that the first part of Proposition 4.3 still applies: whenever an allocation is efficient, it can be decentralized through a sharing rule.
 The converse, however, no longer holds in general.
 We know that some allocations may be efficient for egotistic preferences, but not so for caring ones.
-It follows that only a subset of possible sharing rule such as $\rho \simeq 0$ typically generates inefficient allocations since a redistribution of the resulting allocation in favor of a may increase both agents' welfare (if $\delta^b > 0$ and $\partial u^a / \partial q^a$ is sufficiently large when \mathbf{q}^a is very small).
+It follows that only a subset of possible sharing rules generate efficient allocations for caring preferences.
+For instance, a sharing rule such as $\rho \simeq 0$ typically generates inefficient allocations since a redistribution of the resulting allocation in favor of a may increase both agents' welfare (if $\delta^b > 0$ and $\partial u^a / \partial q^a$ is sufficiently large when $\mathbf{q}^a$ is very small).